Prairie County, Arkansas: Politics

 Since the late 20th century, the majority-white Prairie County has traditionally supported Republican Party presidential candidates, except when an alternative from another Southern state has been present.
 The county supported Arkansas Governor Bill Clinton by a wide margin, as well as Georgia Governor Jimmy Carter, Alabama Governor George Wallace (running as an independent), and Texas native Lyndon Johnson.
 Following Clinton, the county has turned increasingly Republican, supporting Donald Trump 72.7% in 2016.

 In Congress, Arkansas has been represented by two Republican senators (John Boozman and Tom Cotton) since January 3, 2015, ending a long history of Democratic hegemony.
 In the House of Representatives, Prairie County is within the Arkansas 1st district with many other agricultural Delta counties on the eastern side of the state.
 The Arkansas 1st has been represented by Rick Crawford since 2010.

-In the Arkansas Senate, Prairie County is within the 28th District with portions of Arkansas, Lonoke, Monroe, White, and Woodruff counties.
-The district has been represented by Jonathan Dismang, a Beebe Republican, since January 2013.
-In the Arkansas House of Representatives, Prairie County is entirely within District 13, which also contains portions of Arkansas, Lonoke, and White counties.
-District 13 has been represented by David Hillman of Almyra since 2013.
+In the Arkansas Senate, Prairie County is within the 10th District, which also covers all of Cross, Jackson, Monroe, and Woodruff Counties and parts of Arkansas, Lee, Lonoke, Poinsett and St. Francis Counties.
+It is represented by Republican Ronald Caldwell of Wynne.
+It was previously in the 28th District, which covered portions of Arkansas, Lonoke, Monroe, White, and Woodruff counties.
+The district was represented by Jonathan Dismang, a Beebe Republican, from January 2013 until redistricting in 2023.
+In the Arkansas House of Representatives, Prairie County is split between the 60th and 61st districts.
+District 60, which covers western parts of Prairie County and also contains portions of Lonoke county, is represented by Republican Roger Lynch of Lonoke.
+District 60, which covers eastern parts of Prairie County and also contains portions of Arkansas, Jackson, Monroe, and Woodruff counties, is represented by Republican Jeremiah Moore of Clarendon.
+Prairie County was previously in District 13, which was represented by David Hillman of Almyra from 2013 to 2023.
 Hillman switched to the Republican Party shortly after winning reelection in November 2016.

+Education

+Public education in Prairie County is primarily provided by two districts: